NikitaSlo/NikitaSlo/README.md

-## Hi there 👋.
+## Hi there.
-⚡ Fun fact: Programers will be replaced by AI.
-We are all doomed.😄
+⚡ I love doom-metal and programming.

 <!--
 **NikitaSlo/NikitaSlo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.